 -

-Understand the architecture of a Kong Mesh mesh, including control and Data Plane components, Kubernetes and Universal modes, and how services integrate into the mesh.
+Understand the architecture of a Kong Mesh service mesh, including control plane and data plane components, Kubernetes and Universal modes, and how services integrate into the mesh.

 -